Working Chance was founded by Jocelyn Hillman from her kitchen

-Since then, Working Chance has grown into an award-winning charity and is the UK’s only specialist recruitment consultancy for women trying to leave the criminal justice system.
+Since then, Working Chance has grown into a multi-award-winning charity and is the UK’s only specialist recruitment consultancy for women trying to leave the criminal justice and care systems.

-We now operate in communities and prisons across London and the South-East, and our Manchester office operates across the North of England and the Midlands.
-We also run the first recruitment office inside a UK prison at HMP Downview in Surrey, staffed by serving prisoners who have received specialist training.
+We now operate in communities and prisons across the country.
+We run the first recruitment office inside a UK prison at HMP Downview in Surrey, staffed by serving prisoners who have received specialist training.

 In 2015, we identified a ‘care-to-prison’ pipeline, with one-third of women prisoners in the UK having previous contact with the care system.
 We decided to expand our recruitment services to young women leaving care, to help them make the transition into the world of work and to try and reduce the number of women entering the prison system.

 Our aim is to continue to spearhead a revolution in restorative recruitment.
-We are determined to keep finding new ways to change attitudes among employers and give women the chance to cross the social divide from lives of exclusion to lives of contribution.
+We are determined to keep finding new ways to change attitudes among employers and to give women the chance to cross the social divide from lives of exclusion to lives of contribution through employment.

 After ten years at the helm, Jocelyn Hillman stepped down as chief executive in April 2019 and passed the leadership baton to Natasha Finlayson, who will take up post as chief executive at the start of June 2019.